vijinho/sp500/README.md

 ## Introduction

 This is a raw set of imported [daily S&P500 CSV data from Yahoo Finance](https://finance.yahoo.com/quote/%5EGSPC/history?guccounter=1) converted to MySQL and sqlite formats.
+The data is daily open, close, high, low and volume since 11, December 1950.

 ### Why?